-It was a moment that probably went unnoticed by most of us.
-No, can’t think what it could have been!?
+Let me tell you that it was a moment that probably went unnoticed by most of us.

-Okay, it marked the 450th year since the publication of Polish astronomer, Nicolaus Copernicus‘, treatise, the Book of the Revolutions of The Heavenly Spheres.
-This year (2018) will mark the 475th year of the publicatiion.
+It marked the 450th year since the publication of Polish astronomer, Nicolaus Copernicus‘, treatise, the Book of the Revolutions of The Heavenly Spheres.

 The book was published in 1543 on May 24th.
-As you’ll discover, the date also marks Copernicus’ death.
+As you may know or discover, the date also marks Copernicus’ death.

-So what you may say, it’s just another historical birthday.
+You may say that that’s just another historical fact to remember.
 Well yes, you are right in some respects, but let me tell you that this book laid out a radical theory that moved the Earth.

-Copernicus’ theory said that the Earth was not as it seemed, a static body at the centre of our universe, around which all the heavenly bodies moved, but instead, he argued, the Sun was at the centre (see heliocentric model below – click on it to make larger), and the Earth and heavenly bodies moved around it. [ The Man who moved the World ]
+Copernicus’ theory said that the Earth was not as it seemed, a static body at the centre of our universe, around which all the heavenly bodies moved, but instead, he argued, the Sun was at the centre (see the heliocentric model below), and the Earth and heavenly bodies moved around it. [ The Man who moved the World ]

-Within the context of human history stretching back thousands of years, at least 7,000 years on a social and cultural level, back to what we call the Neolithic period, and then many thousands of years before that living out tribal and nomadic lifestyles – our hunter-gatherer existence.
-In context with this huge amount of time we have only known the Earth goes around the Sun for what is now just over 470 years.
+Within the context of human history stretching back thousands of years, at least 7,000 years on a social and cultural level, back to what we call the Neolithic period; and then many thousands of years before that living out tribal and nomadic lifestyles – our hunter-gatherer existence.
+Within that huge amount of time we have only known the Earth goes around the Sun for 470 plus years.

 Did I say 470 years; well actually it has been a lot less time for the great majority of us to come to accept this theory as fact… [ The Man who moved the World ]

-I mean, come on, we are expected to believe we are all on a ball or sphere, instead of something flat, that is supposed to be turning and also moving through space!
+If you think about it, it is hardly surprising.
+I mean, come on, we are expected to believe we are all on a ball or sphere (instead of something flat) that is supposed to be turning and also moving through space!
 We don’t see or feel this happening.
 What woo woo magic is this? [ The Man who moved the World ]

 It’s got to be rubbish – right!?
 Wouldn’t we all fall off, wouldn’t the wind generated by the movement be knocking us and our buildings over, wouldn’t the seas be constantly tidal?

-This could be a likely response to something so outlandish today, let alone back then. [ The Man who moved the World ]
+This could be a likely response to something so outlandish a theory today, let alone back then. [ The Man who moved the World ]

 Opposed by Church and science